Top 10 upcoming SUVs in India in FY 2020-21 (April 2020 onwards)

 The Skoda Karoq is a compact SUV like the Hyundai Tucson.
 It is already available to pre-book now and will go on sale in May.

-Based on the MQB platform, the Skoda Karoq shares a lot of its exterior design language and cabin layout with the bigger Skoda Kodiaq.
+Based on the MQB platform, the Skoda Karoq which is the last name in the list of upcoming SUVs in India in 2020-2021 shares a lot of its exterior design language and cabin layout with the bigger Skoda Kodiaq.
 So, it looks a lot like a scaled-down version of the latter.

 The Skoda Karoq will be sold in a single fully-loaded variant.
 It is available with only a 150 PS 1.5-litre turbocharged petrol engine paired with a 7-speed DCT.